 vmkfstools -c 2G /vmfs/volumes/DatastoreName/volumes/myDisk.vmdk

-OpenShift Origin supports VMWare vSphere’s VMDK (Virtual Machine Disk) Volumes.
-You can provision your OpenShift Origin cluster with persistent storage using VMWare vSphere.
-Some familiarity with Kubernetes and VMWare vSphere is assumed.
+OpenShift Origin supports VMware vSphere’s Virtual Machine Disk (VMDK) volumes.
+You can provision your OpenShift Origin cluster with persistent storage using VMware vSphere.
+Some familiarity with Kubernetes and VMware vSphere is assumed.

-The OpenShift Origin persistent volume framework allows administrators to provision a cluster with persistent storage and gives users a way to request those resources without having any knowledge of the underlying infrastructure.
-VMWare vSphere VMDK Volumes can be provisioned dynamically.
+The OpenShift Origin persistent volume (PV) framework allows administrators to provision a cluster with persistent storage and gives users a way to request those resources without having any knowledge of the underlying infrastructure. vSphere VMDK volumes can be provisioned dynamically.

-Persistent volumes are not bound to a single project or namespace; they can be shared across the OpenShift Origin cluster.
-Persistent volume claims, however, are specific to a project or namespace and can be requested by users.
+PVs are not bound to a single project or namespace; they can be shared across the OpenShift Origin cluster.
+PV claims, however, are specific to a project or namespace and can be requested by users.

-Before creating persistent volumes using VMWare vSphere, ensure your OpenShift Origin cluster meets the following requirements:
+Before creating PVs using vSphere, ensure your OpenShift Origin cluster meets the following requirements:

-OpenShift Origin must first be configured for VMWare vSphere.
+OpenShift Origin must first be configured for vSphere.

-Each node host in the infrastructure must match the vSphere virtual machine name.
+Each node host in the infrastructure must match the vSphere VM name.

 Each node host must be in the same resource group.